International Conference on Functional Programming 2018

 comparison of functional programming with conventional programming in the context of an industrial project or a university curriculum

 project-management, business, or legal issues encountered when using functional programming in a real-world project

 curricular issues encountered when using functional programming in education

 real-world constraints that created special challenges for an implementation of a functional language or for functional programming in general

-Both in the proceedings and in any citations, the title of each accepted Experience Report must begin with the words “Experience Report” followed by a colon.
+Both in the papers and in any citations, the title of each accepted Experience Report must begin with the words “Experience Report” followed by a colon.
 The acceptance rate for Experience Reports will be computed and reported separately from the rate for ordinary papers.